Pure point diffraction and entropy beyond the Euclidean space: Preliminaries

 Two actions $\pi$ and $\phi$ of an LCA group $G$ on compact Hausdorff spaces $X$ and $Y$ equipped with invariant regular Borel probability measures $\mu$ and $\nu$ respectively are said to be \emph{measure theoretically conjugated}, whenever there is a measure algebra isomorphism that commutes with the measure algebra homomorphisms induced by $\pi^g$ for $g\in G$.
 For details on the notion of measure algebras, measure algebra homomorphisms and measure algebra isomorphism, we recommend \cite[Chapter 2]{walters1982introduction}.

-A straight forward generalization of standard arguments, for example presented in the proof of \cite[Theorem 3]{baake2007pure}, yields the following version of the Halmos-van Neumann theorem.
+A straightforward generalization of standard arguments, for example presented in the proof of \cite[Theorem 3]{baake2007pure}, yields the following version of the Halmos-von Neumann theorem.

-\begin{theorem}[Halmos- von Neumann] Any action $\pi$ of a LCA group on a compact Hausdorff space that has pure point dynamical spectrum equipped with an ergodic regular Borel probability measure is measure theoretically conjugated to a rotation. \end{theorem}
+\begin{theorem}[Halmos- von Neumann] Any action $\pi$ of a LCA group on a compact Hausdorff space equipped with an invariant ergodic regular Borel probability measure that has pure point dynamical spectrum is measure theoretically conjugated to a rotation. \end{theorem}